 Please tag your public social media posts with #midpacificalumni or #midpacific to show up on our school tagboard.
 Also tag your posts with #owls4owls to promote the spirit of owls supporting other fellow owls!

-Tracy Fukuda '92 is the Business Development Manager at Wilson Okamoto Corporation (WOC), an engineering and planning firm in Honolulu.
-She has been with WOC for 18 years, including 15 years as an environmental land use planner.
+Tracy Fukuda'92 is the Business Development Manager at Wilson Okamoto Corporation, an engineering and planning firm in Honolulu.
+She has been with WOC for 23 years.
 Tracy received a bachelor's degree in Environmental Sciences and a master's degree in Public Health from the University of Hawaiʻi at Mānoa.
-Currently a class representative, Tracy has also been on the planning committees for the annual Pāʻina, the MPIAA Golf Tournament committee, the Care Package planning committee and c/o 1992 reunion events.
+Tracy has also been on the planning committees for the annual Pāʻina, the MPIAA Golf Tournament committee, the Care Package planning committee and c/o 1992 reunion events.

 Keric Chang '01 is currently the Controller and Strategic Director at the Rehabilitation Hospital of the Pacific.
 Prior to this role, Keric has worked in various audit and accounting roles including: Managing Director of Corporate Audit, Hawaiian Airlines, Director of SEC Reporting and SOX Compliance, Hawaiian Airlines, and a decade working at Ernst & Young, within the consulting and financial audit sectors.
 Keric received his master's degree in accounting from the University of Hawai'i and a bachelor's degree from Loyola Marymount University in business administration with a focus in finance and computer information systems.
 He is also an active board member of several other organizations.